 Control fertilizer use on lawns and gardens, and use natural organic fertilizers when possible.
 Download our Natural Yard Card Booklet (PDF) or visit us at 3101 Cedar Street in Everett for a copy.

-Dispose of pet waste by bagging it in plastic and placing it in the garbage can.
+Dispose of pet waste by bagging it and placing it in the garbage can.

 Keep your car in good repair and fix oil leaks as soon as possible.

 Only rain down the drain.
 Keep neighborhood storm drains clear of debris, leaves and sediment.

 Protect shrubs, vines and other plants that grow along creeks and streams.

 Use pesticides sparingly on lawns and gardens and consider natural methods of control whenever possible.
 You can find tips at Grow Smart, Grow Safe.

 Wash your car at a commercial car wash where the wash water is treated.
 If you wash your car at home, try to wash it on the lawn or other pervious surface.
 If hosting a fundraiser car wash, contact us at 425-257-8992 for a Car Wash Kit (PDF) that helps keep pollutants out of storm drains.

 Water from Urban Bodies of Water Is Not Safe for Drinking